Pathoschild/smapi-mod-dump/source/Stardew Access/docs/setup.md

 2. Extract the .zip file somewhere (Your downloads folder is fine).
 3. Double-click `install on Mac.command`, and follow the on-screen instructions.

-### Installing Project Fluent
+### Installing Kokoro and Project Fluent

-As of v1.5.0, the [Project Fluent mod](https://www.nexusmods.com/stardewvalley/mods/12638) is now a dependency for stardew access and as such, the mod won't run without it.
+As of v1.5.0, [Kokoro](https://www.nexusmods.com/stardewvalley/mods/15682) and [Project Fluent ](https://www.nexusmods.com/stardewvalley/mods/12638) are now dependencies for stardew access and as such, the mod won't run without them.
 Project Fluent is mainly used for providing a way to have translation mods for stardew access and also the ability to use [Mozilla's project fluent](https://projectfluent.org/) instead of regular json for translation files.
+Kokoro is a core mod for many of [Shockah's](https://www.nexusmods.com/stardewvalley/users/133612513) mods and is required for Project Fluent to work.

-Installation of Project Fluent is essentially the same as installing any other mod, here are the steps:
+Installation of Project Fluent and Kokoro is essentially the same as installing any other mod, here are the steps:

 1. Download the v1.1.0 of Project Fluent from [this Nexus direct link](https://www.nexusmods.com/stardewvalley/mods/12638?tab=files&file_id=56519) ([login](https://users.nexusmods.com/auth/sign_in)